 This is important.
 Gratitude never leaves us.
 We relinquish it.
 In doing so, we forfeit a sustainable source of self-compassion.
 As we are facing life-threating health challenges, or undergoing another painful treatment, or wondering if we have the strength to keep fighting, we can refuel ourselves with self-compassion.
 We can reclaim our gratitude.
 It is right within us.

-A week ago in the early hours of the morning, I lay on a gurney closely observing the nurses, the support staff, and the doctors as they prepared me for surgery.
+A week ago in the early hours of the morning, I lay on a gurney closely observing the nurses, the support staff, and the doctors as they prepared me for surgery for skin cancer.
 Thinking about my life being placed in the hands of others, I was overwhelmed by feelings of vulnerability.
 Even though I had experienced surgery many times before, for a few moments I was frightened.
 Warm tears slid down the sides of my face.
 Then, I turned to face my husband, sitting next to me.
 As he held my hand, I thought about how grateful I was for his love and his generous care-giving spirit.
 I thought about the many times he had taken care of me and how blessed I was to have him in my life.
 The lead RN saw my tears and quickly leaned in to whisper a few words of comfort.
 I whispered to myself, “Thank you.
 I am grateful for you.”
 I thought about my doctor, whose kind gentle persona, is exceeded only by his extraordinary surgical talents.
 After he checked in with me, I quietly gave thanks for him.
 As another RN started my IV and I was rolled me into operating room 10, I saw the bright lights and the smiling faces of the team.
-I once again reminded myself of how fortunate I was to be where I was, with trusted compassionate healers, and I closed my eyes infusing myself with gratitude.
+I once again reminded myself of how fortunate I was to be where I was with support for healing skin cancer, with trusted compassionate healers, and I closed my eyes infusing myself with gratitude.

 In closing, as we work towards becoming more mindful and incorporating gratitude into our lives, this is important.